KapilKVerma/avertro_coding_excercise/README.md

 - Development process:

-        - Created new react app using npx create-react-app
+        - Created new react app using npx create-react-app.
-        - Created header using avertro logo
+        - Created header using avertro logo.
-        - Created body containing 'Set security strategy'
+        - Created body containing 'Set security strategy'.
-        - Created custom 'Mission & Vision' and 'Strategic Business Objectives' tabs
+        - Created custom 'Mission & Vision' and 'Strategic Business Objectives' tabs.
-        - Created custom body for each tab
+        - Created custom body for each tab.
         - Structured the 'Stratgic Business Objectives' body  with 'Stratgic Business Objectives' and 'New Objective Form' components.
         - 'Stratgic Business Objectives' body shows the list of all the objective, and each